Farreep/facial_recognition_lightswitch/README.md

 #~~~~~~~~~~~~~
 #Hey, so this was designed by lesreaper based on the instructions of Adrian (work and great instructions available here: https://www.pyimagesearch.com/2018/06/25/raspberry-pi-face-recognition/).
 Find lesreaper's work at https://github.com/lesreaper/pi-face-recognition, including the raw facial recognition files.

-#The only thing I did myself was the adjustments the file now titled turn_on_lamp_with_face.py  That includes the tags in there to enable the starting and ending delays, the commented out print statements, and the post requests.
+#The only thing I did myself was the adjustments the file now titled turn_on_lamp_with_face.py  That includes the tags in there to enable the starting and ending delays, the commented out print statements, and added the post requests.

 #In order for this service to work, I am using IFTTT webhooks.
 You can find plenty of documentation on that online.
 I got some help from BRUH Automation on youtube for the details.
 It was this video in particular: https://www.youtube.com/watch?v=-Tkb04xRs-o